jonasjaeger-sci/mod905/docs/user/input.rst

     UNITS = lj
     tAsK = md-nve

-There are some important exceptions to the case sensitiveness: When referring to files and python class names case will in general matter!
+There are two cases where the case matters: when referring to files or python class names, case will in general matter!

-You can also add other text and comments to structure the input file:
+You can also add text and comments to structure the input file:

 .. code-block:: python